williamdemeo/cs644-fall2022/projects/Project1/README.md

 Implement the `rankLangsReduceByKey` method, this time computing the ranking without the inverted index, using `reduceByKey`.

+To begin, first implement the function `zipLangWithPoint` which creates a list of `(lang, integer)` pairs which contains one pair `(l, 1)` for each Wikipedia article in which the language `l` occurs.
+For instance, if "Scala" appears in only two 999999 articles, then the RDD should contain 999,999 occurrences of the pair ("Scala", 1). (*Hints*.
+Use `flatMap`, `withFilter`, and `map` for this.)

-Like in part 1 and 2, `rankLangsReduceByKey` should compute a list of pairs where the second component of the pair is the number of articles that mention the language (the first component of the pair is the name of the language).
+Next, implement `rankLangsReduceByKey`.
+Like in part 1 and 2, `rankLangsReduceByKey` should compute a list of pairs where the first component of the pair is the name of the language and the second component is the number of articles that mention the language.
 Again, the list should be sorted in descending order.
 That is, according to this ranking, the pair with the highest second component (the count) should be the first element of the list.
+(*Hints.* Use `zipLangWithPoint(langs, rdd)`, `reduceByKey`, `sortBy`, `collect`, and `toList`.)

-Can you notice an improvement in performance compared to measuring both the computation of the index and the computation of the ranking as we did in attempt #2?
+Can you notice an improvement in performance compared to measuring *both* the computation of the index *and* the computation of the ranking as we did in attempt #2?
 If so, can you think of a reason?

 ### How to test your code.

 In the IDE, open the `WikipediaSuite.scala` file.
-If you project builds automatically (VSCode) and correctly, then you should be able to run the `WikipediaSuite` class which contains tests that your code is getting the correct results.
-In IntelliJ, you might have to invoke the "build project" command, either from the "Build" menu or by clicking on the hammer icon.
+If your project builds automatically and correctly, then you should be able to run the `WikipediaSuite` class which contains tests that your code is getting the correct results.
+In IntelliJ IDEA, you might have to invoke the "build project" command, either from the "Build" menu or by clicking on the hammer icon.

 ### How to submit your solution.